srg-imperial/GrayC/ISSTA-2023-AE/README.md

 Seeds files for running fuzzers: we added some examples of such in seeds folder of the artifact as some of the fuzzers require seeds.

 We give details below how to reproduce each for the results.
 The scripts require no graphical terminal, and hence, the results are numbers and not the graphs in the paper.
 However, you can re-create the graphs yourself (e.g. via excel or graphPad).

+## III.C Detailed Instructions

+We describe now how to reproduce all the tables and graphs' data for section 5 in the paper: the controlled experiments with the additional tools compared against GrayC's performance.

+### Step-by-Step instructions

 --- OLD TEXT --- NEED TO RUN AND MOVE UP
 Tools' Evaluation in the paper